 Now it’s time to PIN IT.
 Pin the below photo to your garden Pinterest board – the gardening season is here or if you missed it, save it for next year!

 Healthy Homemade Carrot Soups

 Well, because you are here seeking to grow carrots, it’s only wise to give you some carrot soup recipes from my friends for you to make with all your perfect carrots!!

 ROASTED CARROT GINGER SOUP

 EASY CARROT SOUP RECIPE

 Still not sure how to grow perfect carrots?
-Try reading up on your type of soil in your area.
-Where we live in Texas, our soil is clay-based and not so suitable for certain types of planting.
+Try reading up on the type of soil in your area.
+Where we live in Texas, our soil is clay-based and unsuitable for certain types of planting.
 So be sure to know your soil before planting anything.
 Happy Gardening.